Soha-Waseem/Scents-Website/README.md

-Scentsational – Women Scents Website
+# Scentsational – Women Scents Website
-Project Overview

-Scentsational is a responsive front-end website designed to showcase luxury women fragrances.
-The project uses HTML, CSS, and Bootstrap to deliver an elegant and user-friendly browsing experience.
+A responsive front-end website showcasing **luxury women fragrances**.
+Built using **HTML, CSS, and Bootstrap** for an elegant and user-friendly browsing experience.

+---

+## Project Overview

+Scentsational is designed to display premium women's scents with a clean, modern interface.
+Users can browse products, view prices, and navigate through different pages with ease.
+The website includes a home page, about us page, contact page, and product listings.

+---

-Technologies Used
+## Technologies Used

-HTML
-Bootstrap
+- **HTML** – for page structure
+- **CSS** – for styling
+- **Bootstrap** – for responsive layout and components

+---

-Features
+## Features

-Responsive design
-Image carousel
+- Fully **responsive design** for desktop, tablet, and mobile
+- **Image carousel** to showcase featured fragrances
-Product cards with prices
+- **Product cards** with prices
-Add-to-cart toast notifications
-About Us & Contact Us pages
+- **Add-to-cart toast notifications**
+- **About Us** and **Contact Us** pages

+---

-How to Run
+## How to Run
-Open index.html in any browser or deploy using GitHub Pages.
+Open index.html in any web browser

-Note
-This project is developed for academic purposes.